 And if it doesn't drain away, then there is a drainage issue - heavy rains will make a swamp out of such lawn!

 Watering should be done early in the morning or late in the evening.
 Next day, mow the lawn, but not by much, again one-third or 'only' one-quarter will be just fine, but this time bag the grass clippings.

 After watering, some gardeners advise not to do anything and simply let the lawn recover on its own.

 Personally, I like to add some very fine potting soil to the lawn - such soil help improve the quality of the soil.
 Also, by adding soil periodically one may try to level out the lawn - when leveling the lawn, it is better to add soil gradually, than just once or twice.

-Spread the soil evenly over the lawn and remove any debris found (dry leaves, weeds and similar), and than water again.
-This second watering may be done just 1-2 days after first watering - the soil is still moist, but after long drought, the soil often cannot retain much moisture, since there are many cracks and capillaries that simply let the water drain away.
+Spread the soil evenly over the lawn and remove any debris found (dry leaves, weeds, and similar), and then water again.
+This second watering may be done just 1-2 days after first watering - the soil is still moist, but after a long drought, the soil often cannot retain much moisture, since there are many cracks and capillaries that simply let the water drain away.

 Note: afters second watering, one should hardly see any soil added.